AtlasICL/ML_fundamentals/README.md

 ## File 2 (not yet uploaded)

-### Part A - Clustering and dimensionality reduction
+### Part A - Clustering
+- A.1 - k-means clustering
+- A.2 - Silhouette score and DB score
+- A.3 - PCA and tSNE for clustering
+- A.4 - DBSCAN clustering

 ### Part B - Multi-class logistic regression for CIFAR10 dataset